Lino2007/D365-Business-Central-and-Azure-Relay-Integration/README.md

 7. Run 'Test Connection' action and if you configured everything correctly, you should expect message 'Hello from Azure Relay listener API!'.

+**Note:** When launching either BC application or .NET listener from VS Code, check whether you selected correct launch profile in *Run and Debug* view.

 *Would you like to provide feedback or report a problem with the project?
 Please feel free to open a GitHub issue.*